Image of Peanuts

 Diagram of a Grupe fruit

-Why is it important to understand the difference between X and Y?
+Why is it important to understand the difference?

 It’s essential to know how different foods are categorised because your body may react to them in different ways.
 In most cases, allergic reactions to food are caused by the body’s immune system mistakenly identifying the proteins in the food as harmful to the body.
 As a result, the immune system releases an antibody (a protein that combats harmful foreign substances) known as immunoglobulin E. The antibody then helps release histamine, a chemical that causes typical allergy symptoms.